smartcontractkit/chainlink-mix/README.md

 brownie run scripts/chainlink_api_scripts/03_read_data.py --network sepolia
 ```

-### Chainlink Keeper Deployment
+### Chainlink Automation Deployment

-This is just to show you how to deploy the Keepers, you can learn more about registering them in the [Chainlink Keeper](https://docs.chain.link/docs/chainlink-keepers/compatible-contracts/) documentation.
+This is just to show you how to deploy the Automation Compatible contracts, you can learn more about registering & using them in the [Automate Contracts](https://docs.chain.link/chainlink-automation/compatible-contracts/) section of the Chainlink documentation.

 ```
-brownie run scripts/keeper_scripts/01_deploy_keeper_counter.py --network sepolia brownie run scripts/keeper_scripts/02_check_upkeep.py --network sepolia
+brownie run scripts/automation_scripts/01_deploy_automation_counter.py --network sepolia brownie run scripts/automation_scripts/02_check_upkeep.py --network sepolia
 ```

 ### Local Development